 (1) A person must not employ a child under 15 years of age in a business, trade or occupation carried on for profit.

-Penalty: $24 000.
+Penalty: a fine of $24 000.

 (2) It is a defence to a charge under subsection (1) for a person to prove that the person believed on reasonable grounds, at the time the offence is alleged to have been committed, that the child had reached 15 years of age.